 Interesting facts about Maastricht

 We had a great time at Maastricht and would absolutely recommend visiting this small Dutch town.
 Even if you are just passing by and have a few hours to spare – go for it!
-You won’t regret making a short stop in Maastricht or spending a weekend in it.
+You won’t regret making a short stop to visit Maastricht or spending a whole weekend in it.

 Here are few interesting facts about Maastricht:

 Maastricht is one of the oldest cities in the Netherlands.
 It has the oldest bridge – Sint Servaasbrug, and the oldest city gate – Helpoort in the Netherlands.